-Let’s bring back old-fashioned blogging in 2019!
+Let’s bring back old-fashioned blogging!
 It may have changed a lot in the past decade, but blogging isn’t dead.
 It’s just time to revive it a little.
 Old-school, unpretentious blogs are the answer.

 It’s tradition.
 I always do a yearly wrap up/look ahead in January, where I list my top blog posts, discuss upcoming ideas, and reflect on the state of blogging (in my own corner and in the larger bogging world).
 That’s what you’ll find today.
 But since I have more I want to say about the state of blogging this time around, I decided to include this in my “Lost Arts” series.